Estimating means of bounded random variables by betting

 Our methods are particularly easy to interpret in terms of evolving capital processes and sequential testing by betting~\citep{shafer2019language} but we go much further by developing powerful and efficient betting strategies that lead to state-of-the-art variance-adaptive confidence sets that are significantly tighter than past work in all considered settings.
 In particular, Shafer espouses \emph{complementary} benefits of such approaches, ranging from improved scientific communication, ties to historical advances in probability, and reproducibility via continued experimentation (also see~\cite{grunwald_safe_2019}), but our focus here has been on developing a new state of the art for a set of classical, fundamental problems.

-The connections to online learning theory~\citep{kumon2011sequential,rakhlin2017equivalence,orabona2017training,cutkosky2018black}, and to empirical and dual likelihoods (Section~\ref{section:EL}), can possibly be exploited to prove further properties of our confidence sequences, which we conjecture are admissible in some formal and general sense~\citep{ramdas2020admissible}.
-We did not require these connections in this paper, but exploring such connections may be fruitful in unexpected ways.
+There appear to be nontrivial connections to online learning theory~\citep{kotlowski2010following,kumon2011sequential,orabona2017training,cutkosky2018black}, and to empirical and dual likelihoods (see Section~\ref{section:EL} and an extended historical review of betting in Section~\ref{section:history}).
+The reductions from regret inequalities to concentration bounds described in~\cite{rakhlin2017equivalence} and~\cite{jun2019parameter} are fascinating, but existing published bounds are loose in the constants and not competitive in practice compared to our direct approach.
+Exploring deeper connections may yield other confidence sequences or betting strategies.